History of Taiwan in Timeline

 In 2002, China surpassed the United States to become Taiwan's largest export market for the first time.

-Since 2002, the ROC has participated in the World Trade Organization (WTO) under the name "Separate Customs Territory of Taiwan, Penghu, Kinmen and Matsu".
+2002: ROC participates in WTO as "Separate Customs Territory of Taiwan, Penghu, Kinmen and Matsu"

 In March 2003, Taiwan experienced a SARS outbreak with 347 confirmed cases.
-The Taiwan Centers for Disease Control (CDC) and local governments established monitoring stations in public areas to manage the outbreak.
+The Taiwan Centers for Disease Control (CDC) and local governments established monitoring stations in public areas to contain the spread.

-In July 2003, Taiwan achieved full containment of SARS, and no further cases have been reported since.
+In July 2003, Taiwan achieved full containment of SARS, and there have been no cases of SARS since then.

-A semi-professional Super Basketball League (SBL) has been in play in Taiwan since 2003.
+Since 2003, the semi-professional Super Basketball League (SBL) has been in play in Taiwan.

 2003: US de facto treats Taiwan as a major non-NATO ally